Loss of Appetite during Pregnancy – Reasons & Remedies

 Loss of Hunger in the Third Trimester

-By the third trimester, you find that you quickly become a full-fledged stereotypical pregnant woman, complete with a growing belly and a ravenous appetite.
+By the third trimester, you quickly become a full-fledged stereotypical pregnant woman, complete with a growing belly and a ravenous appetite.
 However, this does not mean that you can eat away to your heart’s content, as you find that even though you are hungry, your appetite has diminished considerably.
 The good part is that nausea usually disappears by this time, and is replaced by a large belly.
+You can consult your doctor if loss of appetite in the third trimester is accompanied by other gastrointestinal symptoms or fever.

 What Causes Loss of Appetite?